jarrodmillman/pose-stats/description.md

 (f) if the proposal is for renewed support, a description of the relation of the completed work to the proposed work.

 If the project was recently awarded and therefore no new results exist, describe the major goals and broader impacts of the project.
 Note that the proposal may contain up to five pages to describe the results.
-Results may be summarized in fewer than five pages, which would give the balance of the 15 pages for the Project Description.
+Results may be summarized in fewer than five pages, which will give the balance of the 15 pages for the Project Description.
 -->

 SJvdW is co-PI on NSF Award #2206744 in the amount of $572,926.00 to the University of California, Berkeley.